 ISK (noun): acronym: InsterStellar Kredit.
 EVE’s primary in-game currency.
 Used for trading, purchasing ships, modules, and services.
 Submitted by James

 Jedi huffing (verb): to extract high-value gas from a J-space site with enemy NPCs on grid.
 Usually performed by Prospects as well as Ventures in some cases, this technique allows one to avoid the NPCs who normally force miners to leave until destroyed by combat craft.
 Essentially a form of speedtanking NPCs so that one can mine freely.
 Named for the idea of being ‘at peace’ with the enemy, as Jedi are.
-Submitted by @gh0stiegaming
+Submitted by Joshua Hicks

 Jetcan mine (verb): a form of mining whereby the miner fills their cargo hold and then jettisons the contents into space to be collected later in a hauling ship.
 While convenient, jetcan contents may be taken by any player in space, and will dematerialise if left for too long.
 Submitted by Matt Jones